muratk3n/thirdwave/en/tweets/2019/week50.md

 everything bcz on pro-corp, cartel politics they agree.

-The issues they went further right have certain characteristic - stuff that used to be non-flammatory, easy-to-agree-on, like guns now is not.
-Reagan was pro-gun control (remember this is the guy who made money holding a gun and shooting people on screen for entertainment!), but now no Rep will touch it.
+The issues they went further right have certain characteristic - stuff that used to be non-flammatory, easy-to-agree-on, like guns, now is not.
+Reagan was pro-gun control (this is the guy who made money holding a gun and shooting people on screen for entertainment remember), but now no Rep will touch it.
 Or the issue have been mostly decided and safely out of legislative harms way, like abortion.
-SCOTUS dropped the hammer in 1973 and abortion became legal, hence this "issue-non-issue" is now something u can safely jump up and down about, "differentiating" youself, wout causing undue damage (surely u can ham and haw and cut this corner, that corner, but still, it is mostly decided).
+SCOTUS dropped the hammer in 1973 and abortion became legal, hence this "issue-non-issue" is now something u can safely jump up and down about, "differentiating" youself, wout causing undue damage (surely u can hem and haw and cut from this corner, that corner, but still, it is mostly decided).

-Ironically some of the issue-non-issues now became real issues because of idiotic divisions causing undue neglect - that's what you get for ur faux divisions - even tiny problems can grow and metastasize.
+Ironically some of the issue-non-issues now became real issues because of neglect - that's what you get for ur faux divisions - even tiny problems can grow and metastasize.

 "Dems acting like Reps pushed Reps further right ..."